meteor/meteor/content/security.md

 <h2 id="methods">Methods</h2>

 Methods are the way your Meteor server accepts inputs and data from the outside world, so it's natural that they are the most important topic for security.
-If you don't properly secure your methods, you could result in users modifying your database in unexpected ways - editing other people's documents, deleting data, or messing up your database schema causing your app to crash.
+If you don't properly secure your Methods, you could result in users modifying your database in unexpected ways - editing other people's documents, deleting data, or messing up your database schema causing your app to crash.

 <h3 id="validate-arguments">Validate all arguments</h3>

-This is trivial when using the `mdg:validated-method` package, and you can also achieve the same effect by using [`check`](http://docs.meteor.com/#/full/check) inside a vanilla method.
+This is trivial when using the `mdg:validated-method` package, and you can also achieve the same effect by using [`check`](http://docs.meteor.com/#/full/check) inside a vanilla Method.
 The idea is that you don't want someone to pass a data type you aren't expecting, which could mess up some of your logic.

-Consider that if you are writing unit tests for your methods, you would need to test all possible kinds of input to the method; validating the arguments restricts the space of inputs you need to unit test, reducing the amount of code you need to write overall.
-It also has the extra bonus of being self-documenting; someone else can come along and read the code to find out what kinds of parameters a method is looking for.
+Consider that if you are writing unit tests for your Methods, you would need to test all possible kinds of input to the Method; validating the arguments restricts the space of inputs you need to unit test, reducing the amount of code you need to write overall.
+It also has the extra bonus of being self-documenting; someone else can come along and read the code to find out what kinds of parameters a Method is looking for.

 Just as an example, here's a situation where not checking arguments can be disastrous: